 “I have met a lot of Zen Masters in my life; all of them cats.”
 Eckhart Tolle

 There is a huge misconception that spirituality means going backwards.
 You see many people trying to “get back to their roots”.
 The key word here is “trying”.
 There is nothing inherently spiritual about beating on drums in a park, or dancing around a fire.
-Both of these things might be enjoyable, but if someone is doing them just because they are “spiritual”, it doesn’t matter how hard he pounds away, he will not be able to enjoy the experience.
+Both of these things can bring your consciousness back into the body, but if someone is doing them just because they are “spiritual”, it doesn’t matter how hard he pounds away, he will not be able to enjoy the experience.
 Likewise, if someone is giving their full attention to cleaning the kitchen, not only will their kitchen be efficiently cleaned, but he or she is likely to enjoy the experience, and even grow from it.

 Your mind evolved to be powerful and complex to help you survive, not to make you happy.
 The present moment is so rich and full- infinitely so.
-The point of all your yoga, meditation, etc.. is to be able to push away the past and future when you desire, and fully enjoy it.
+The point of all your yoga, meditation, etc.. is to be able to push away the past and future when you desire, and fully immerse yourself in it.

 - Bring awareness to unawareness.
 When you find yourself in an anxious state, instead of grasping at something external in hopes of centering yourself, look inward.
 Bring your attention to your feelings.
 Notice how your mind tells you that once you have _____ , then you will be okay.
 If you continue to observe this process, eventually your mind will settle, and you can freely move forward.